thi-ng/tpl-umbrella-fxhash/README.md

 ### thi.ng/umbrella packages used

-Note: Most of these package each have a much wider remit than used here in this small demo project scaffolding...
+Note: Most of these packages list here each have a much wider remit than utilized here in this small demo project scaffolding...

 Depending on which parts of the template you'll be keeping for your own purposes, some of these packages can be safely removed.
-Feel free though to check out some of the other 165+ packages in the [thi.ng/umbrella](https://thi.ng/umbrella) monorepo...
+Feel free though to check out some of the other 165+ projects in the [thi.ng/umbrella](https://thi.ng/umbrella) monorepo (**NOT a framework!**)...

 | Package                                               | Role in this template                         |
 |-------------------------------------------------------|-----------------------------------------------|